 Isabelle Joyce B. Agapito, University of South Florida

-The 2014 NTAF Scholarship recipient was Brittanie Knowles from the Dallas/Kaufman PhysAssist Scribes facility.
-From 2013, she was a Scribe and Scribe Trainer, playing a valuable role in I Am Scribe University, the company’s scribe training program.
+In 2014, North Texas Ace Foundation distributed a $10,000.00 scholarship to Brittanie Knowles, a PhysAssist medical scribe in Dallas, Texas.
+From 2013, she was a Scribe and Scribe Trainer, playing a valuable role in I AM SCRIBE UNIVERSITY, PhysAssist’s scribe training program.
 As a trainer, she was a leader, encouraging scribe trainees to reach for the top.
 Brittanie exemplifies the core values of hard work, passion, dedication and determination.
 She graduated from the University of Texas at Dallas, where she was a collegiate athlete that played softball and pursued her academic requirements for medical school.